 Literary Tea offers a tea selection for every kind of book fan and every kind of tea fan, I’m particularly fond of the Beatrix Potter tin myself.
 I don’t think there are many things that go better with a good book than a cozy cup of tea.
 For people who prefer tea bags, Novel Teas have you covered.

 Wear your favourite literary icon, playwright, artist, or singer on your feet.
 There’s no end to the cool people that Chatty Feet have decided to put on their socks and all with a cool pun to boot.
 We love puns.
-We opted for Virginia Wool and William Shakes-Feet (although I was also tempted by these Dali ones) to show off how adorable we are as a couple (yes, we’re standing by that).
-These are eye-catching, incredibly soft and good quality cotton socks.
+We’re big fans of William Shakes-Feet from our original set and Virginia Wool from their new bookish socks gift set.
+These are eye-catching, soft and good quality cotton socks.
 Perfect for a literary gift!

 Handmade Cat Bookends

 If your bookshelves are anything like mine then you’re probably in danger of meeting an untimely end under a pile of books making their bid for freedom.
-Put them in their place with some stylish bookends and you get to look at cute cats to boot.
+Put them in their place with these stylish cat bookends and you get to look at cute cats to boot.